lukemorton/republic-old/README.md

 ## Goals

+Thule was built to provide guidance and productivity to JavaScript developers.
+Frontend development is an exciting place at the moment and there a lot's of opinions and libraries, Thule brings particularly good ones together for you.

 - Make developers more productive
 - Provide structure and consistency to newcomers
 - Prefer serverless, offline first approaches